23 August 2026

 Income Tax Rates in Greece for 2026

-Greece uses a progressive income tax system.
-This means that higher portions of income are taxed at higher rates.
-According to the Ministry of Economy and Finance, the income tax scale changed from tax year 2026 onward for employment income, pensions and business profits.
+Greece uses a progressive income tax system: each band of income is taxed at its corresponding rate.
+According to the Ministry of Economy and Finance, the scale changed from tax year 2026 for employment income, pensions and business profits.
+The table below shows the standard rates before the special age- and child-related variations described afterwards.

 Annual Income Tax Rate from Tax Year 2026